istio/istio.io/content/about/notes/1.1/index.md

 We're proud to release Istio 1.1!

-We have spent the last 8 months making some significant improvements to the overall product, with fixes and features from Google, IBM, VMware, Huawei, RedHat, Cisco, SAP, Salesforce, Pivotal, SUSE, Datadog and LightStep, to name a few.
+We've spent the last 8 months making some significant improvements to the overall product, with fixes and features from Google, IBM, VMware, Huawei, RedHat, Cisco, SAP, Salesforce, Pivotal, SUSE, Datadog and LightStep, to name a few.
 Special thanks to all of our end-users for providing feedback, feature